heruoxin/Clip-Stack/README.md

 This application is comprised of two parts:

-1. the Java code are licensed under the MIT license;
+1. the Java source code is licensed under the MIT license;
-2. All rights of other parts, but not limited to the icons, images, and UI designs are reserved.
+2. all rights of other parts, but not limited to the icons, images, and UI designs are reserved.

 -----